Aditya130805/MonopolyDeal/README.md

 - Let's say we make 5 blue property cards, then the 3rd set is not being shown in the properties area
 - Using hard-coded public URL for og:image preview; make %PUBLIC_URL% work
 - Double sign up potentially causes the server to crash; fix that
+- If an in-game player's WebSocket disconnects mid-game, send a message to everyone notifying them that they have disconnected, and exit the game

 ## Deviations from official Monopoly Deal rules: